SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/2021-02-26-QDA-Software.md

 Some of these options make use of R and Python.
 If you have experience coding on these platforms this may be a good time saving option.
 Check out SESYNC's lesson on using R to [Structure for Unstructured Data](https://cyberhelp.sesync.org/text-mining-lesson/).

-Lastly, many costly QDA software options offer a free trial.
+Lastly, many proprietary QDA software options offer a free trial.
 Use this as an opportunity to explore how the software displays, organizes and exports your data to decide which software is the right fit.

 **If you would like to discuss using QDA software, or are interested in using a software option that is not currently available at SESYNC, please contact [cyberhelp@sesync.org](mailto:cyberhelp@sesync.org).**